 When using the Rodeo app, e-mails will be sent on your behalf from our servers.
-When an e-mail is sent, its legitimacy is validated using Sender Policy Framework (SPF), Domain Key Identified Mail (DKIM) and Domain-based Message Authentication, Reporting and Conformance (DMARC).
-These 3 technique help reduce spam.
+When an e-mail is sent, its legitimacy is validated using Sender Policy Framework (SPF), Domain Key Identified Mail (DKIM), and Domain-based Message Authentication, Reporting, and Conformance (DMARC).
+These 3 techniques help reduce spam.

 Setting up a SPF record

 In most cases, setting up a SPF record is good enough.
 This chapter explains how to do that.

 No problem, you can leave it as it is and add the following to it: